 Ramayana Performance at Prambanan

-Ramayana is performed as a Javanese dance drama at the Trimurti open air theater, across the river Opak.
+Ramayana is performed as a Javanese dance drama at the Trimurti open-air theater, across the river Opak.

 It is performed on every full moon night or Purnima.
 I will go back to Prambanan for this one day.
-I know I can see it on YouTube probably, but that will never give me the feel of sitting next to these temples and temple ruins and watching an ancient dance form performing probably the oldest known story in the world.
+I know I can see it on YouTube probably, but that will never give me the feeling of sitting next to these temples and temple ruins and watching an ancient dance form performing probably the oldest known story in the world.

 Travel Tips for Prambanan Temple Compounds

 - You can easily take a cab to Prambanan from anywhere in Yogyakarta or Jogja including the airport.